 4. If the variance were granted, the values of the surrounding properties would not be diminished because i.
-No fair and substantial relationship exists between the general public purposes of the ordinance provision and the specific application of that provision to the property because and ii.
-The proposed use is a reasonable one because:
+No fair and substantial relationship exists between the general public purposes of th ie ordinance provision and the specific application of that provision to the property beca use: